Effective from July 2026

 Members

-- The outcomes from the Mini Nutritional Assessment will be documented in the Member’s Help Plan in the How to support me section > Meals and Nutrition template.
+- The outcomes from the Eating Assessment Tool-10 will be documented in the Member’s Care Plan in the How to support me section > Meals and Mealtime Support, Nutrition and Hydration, and/or Choking and Swallowing templates.

 - If a swallowing risk is identified, the Member will be added to the Choking/Swallowing Risk cohort.

-- Members, regardless of whether they receive mealtime support or not, will have the Meals and Nutrition template in the Help Plan completed.
+- NDIS Members, regardless of whether they receive mealtime support or not, will have the Meals and Nutrition template in the Care Plan completed.

 - If the Member isn’t receiving mealtime support, only the first section is completed that identifies that FGF is not providing mealtime support.